TigistAshenafi/Spam-detection/ReadME.txt

 Splitting the testing and training sets.

  Model Implementation & training
-I choosehoose the Random Forest classifier and the accuracy = 0.9777.
+I choose the Random Forest classifier and the accuracy = 0.9777.
 Split the dataset into training and testing sets.
 Train the model, using hyperparameter tuning (grid search or randomized search) for optimal performance.